parsevalbtc/libbitcoin-system-wiki/Empty-Block-Fallacy.md

 * Empty block mining is entirely consistent with [consensus rules](Glossary#consensus-rules) and cannot be reasonably prevented by a new [rule](Glossary#rule).

 Furthermore, if 10% of the hash power mines empty blocks, then confirmations will take 10% longer on average.
-Yet if a miner removes 10% of the total hash power, confirmations will also take 10% longer on average, until the next [difficulty](Glossary#difficulty [adjustment](Glossary#adjustment).
+Yet if a miner removes 10% of the total hash power, confirmations will also take 10% longer on average, until the next [difficulty](Glossary#difficulty) [adjustment](Glossary#adjustment).
 Mining an empty block is therefore indistinguishable from not mining.

 It is worth exploring the source of the fallacy.
 Because of the [Zero Sum Property](Zero-Sum-Property), there may be an assumption that mining an empty block "unfairly" takes away the opportunity for transactions to be confirmed.

 A miner commits capital to mining, producing hash power.
 Setting aside the [effects of pooling](Pooling-Pressure-Risk), the miner is subsidized in proportion to hash power produced.
-Without this hash power other miners would produce the same average number of blocks at proportionally lower [difficulty](Glossary#difficulty).
+Without this [work](Glossary#work) other miners would produce the same average number of blocks at proportionally lower [difficulty](Glossary#difficulty).
 In other words, *actual* attacks would be proportionally cheaper.
 So despite not being rewarded for including transactions, the miner is securing previously-confirmed transactions.

 Given that the [marginal cost](https://en.wikipedia.org/wiki/Marginal_cost) of including a transaction is necessarily below average fee levels, the empty block miner is suffering an [opportunity cost](https://en.wikipedia.org/wiki/Opportunity_cost).
 This amounts to the miner subsidizing the security of the [chain](Glossary#chain).
 While this seems economically irrational in the limited context of the coin, it can be rational due to the offsetting opportunity cost for waiting on a new non-empty [candidate](Glossary#candidate) following an [announcement](Glossary#announcement).**To the extent that it reduces miner costs, empty block mining can have no impact on either fees or confirmation rate.** The theory is therefore invalid.

 While a given miner may consider it advantageous to mine empty blocks, it is within every other person's [power](Glossary#power) to do otherwise.
-It is ultimately the exercise of this competitive and self-interested opportunity that secures the coin, even against actual attacks.
+It is ultimately the exercise of this competitive and self-interested opportunity that secures the [coin]Glossary#coin), even against actual attacks.